bcaine/VLC-Transceiver/README.md

-# Visible Light Communication Tranceiver
+# Visible Light Communication Transceiver
 This software package is intended to perform the transmitting and receiving functionality needed to transmit data via Visible Light Communication

 ## Dependencies (Growing as needed)